Big Bathroom Shop

 Photo credit: GardenGoodDirect

 Ivy is a beautiful plant but grows at an excessive rate.
 However, a houseplant Ivy will not grow aggressively.
-Keep your ivy in a hanging basket or container for the most beautiful drooping affect.
+Keep your ivy in a hanging basket or container for the most beautiful drooping effect.

-Chinese ever green plants are relatively carefree when it comes to TLC.
+Chinese evergreen plants are relatively carefree when it comes to TLC.
 Native to tropical regions, this plant is no stranger to dry and humid air.

 A good tip for these plants is to spray mist the large leaves with lukewarm water.
 This will keep it looking nice and fresh.